Bounds on the covariance matrix of the Sherrington-Kirkpatrick model: Introduction and main result

 Extensions to a non-zero external field, possibly relevant to the problem of proving Poincaré and log-Sobolev inequalities for $\mu$ for all $\beta<1$, are discussed in Section~\ref{sec:2}.

 Conversely, we show diverging lower bounds on the operator norm for $\beta \to 1^-$, $\beta=1$ and $\beta>1$:

-\begin{theorem} \phantom{AA} \begin{itemize} \item For $\beta<1$, $\liminf_{n\to \infty} \E \|\cov(\mu)\|_{\textup{op}} \geq \sqrt{\frac{2}{\pi(1-\beta^2)}}$. \item For $\beta=1$, $\E \|\cov(\mu)\|^2_{\textup{op}} \ge c\big(n \big / \log n\big)^{3/16}$, where $c>0$ is an absolute constant, for all $n \ge 2$. \item For $\beta >1$, there exists $c(\beta)>0$ such that $\E \|\cov(\mu)\|_{\textup{op}} \ge c(\beta) \sqrt{n}$ for all $n \ge 1$. \end{itemize} \end{theorem}
+\begin{theorem} \phantom{AA} \begin{itemize} \item For $\beta<1$, $\liminf_{n\to \infty} \E \|\cov(\mu)\|_{\textup{op}} \geq 1/(1-\beta^2)$. \item For $\beta=1$, $\E \|\cov(\mu)\|_{\textup{op}} \ge c\big(n \big / \log n\big)^{3/16}$, where $c>0$ is an absolute constant, for all $n \ge 2$. \item For $\beta >1$, there exists $c(\beta)>0$ such that $\E \|\cov(\mu)\|_{\textup{op}} \ge c(\beta) n$ for all $n \ge 1$. \end{itemize} \end{theorem}

-We note that the second bullet in the above theorem lower bounds the second moment of $\|\cov(\mu)\|_{\textup{op}}$; a weaker statement.
-In Proposition~\ref{prop:near_crit} we prove a similar lower bound on the first moment, albeit not at $\beta=1$ but at a temperature approaching criticality: $\beta = \beta_n \to 1^-$ as $n\to \infty$ such that $n^{1/3}(1-\beta_n^2) \to + \infty$.
+In Proposition~\ref{prop:near_crit} we also prove a similar lower bound to the second bullet, albeit not at $\beta=1$ but at a temperature approaching criticality: $\beta = \beta_n \to 1^-$ as $n\to \infty$ such that $n^{1/3}(1-\beta_n^2) \to + \infty$.
 The arguments used to prove Theorem~\ref{thm:main3} follow more or less directly from known results, so we delay their exposition to Section~\ref{sec:lowerb} in favor of the high-temperature result.